timgates42/ptah/docs/content.rst

   - Automatically generated Add/Edit forms

-  - Models will be available in Application content heirarchy
+  - Models will be available in Application content hierarchy

 Why Not Subclass from Content?